Giqles/kagglegym/README.md

 ```
 docker build -t kagglegym .
 ```
 From the top level of the repository.
 Include the `.`!
+If you're concerned about storage you can include `--rm=true`, to remove intermediate containers after a successful build.

 Health warning; the `kaggle/python` image is pretty large at c.
 7Gb, so it might take a while to download.